TheMadKid/FIRST-PROJECT/README.md

-Most important code from the book called in italian: "Automatizzare le cose noiose con python"
+Most important code from the book called in italian: "Automatizzare le cose noiose con Python"